 5. Mini-Split Is Not Dehumidifying

-6. Mini-Split Smells
+6. Mini-Split Is Smelly

 If your ductless mini-split smells, it’s trying to tell you that something is wrong.
 Here are five of the most typical smells and what they mean.